leondryu/bootstrap-checklist/README.md

 Boolean(Default true). if it is setted to be true, checkbox will be checked when you select a row.
 No matter how you select a row, either click the row or use Checklist's setSelect method.
 ##### settings
 Object.
 Be noticed this is a javascript Object, not a string.
 It contains 4 variables.
 1. color:String.
-Determines what color will be displayed when row are selected.
-It is based on bootstrap style, you can input 'primary','success','info','warning','danger'.
+Font color for those li element been selected.
+Hexadecimal value or color value are accepted, e.g.'#FFFFFF' or 'red'.
+(Default '#FFFFFF')
-2. style.
-String(Default 'list-group-item-').
+2. backgroud_color:String.
+Li element backgroud-color when they are selected.
+Hexadecimal value or color value are accepted, e.g.'#FFFFFF' or 'red'.
+(Default '#428BCA')
 3. on.
 String(Default 'glyphicon glyphicon-check'), checked box icon.
 4. off.
 String(Default 'glyphicon glyphicon-unchecked'), uncheck box icon.